Leadership

 Major Eric Cannaday

-Major Eric Cannaday serves as the commander for Zone 8 and has oversight of Patrol Operation in Troops C and E, located in Muskogee and Durant.
-In this capacity, Cannaday serves as the Turnpike Liaison and maintains administrative and financial oversight of the Futures, Capabilities, and Plans Division.
+Major Eric Cannaday serves as the commander for Zone 3 which includes Troop D - McAlester, and Troop E - Durant.
+In this capacity, Cannaday also maintains administrative and financial oversight of the Futures, Capabilities, and Plans Division.
 Cannaday is also the Governor’s law enforcement appointee to the Governmental Technology Applications Review Board.

 Cannaday joined the Oklahoma Highway Patrol in May of 2002 and graduated from the 54th Academy in October of that same year.
 Upon graduation, he was assigned to the Cherokee and Adair County detachment in Troop C. While assigned to Troop C, Cannaday transferred to Muskogee County and accepted an additional duty position with the Troop C Fatality Investigation Unit.